julianagarzond/JPA_MongoDB_Lab09/README.md

 - How many customers were created in the database?
 5 customers were created
 - Where is the findAll method implemented?
+Thw findAll method comes from the repository class that extends to MongoDB

 - Suppose you have more than 1000 products in your database.
-How would you implement a method for supporting pagination and return pages of 50 products to your frontend? with the pageable class that java provides
+How would you implement a method for supporting pagination and return pages of 50 products to your frontend?

+with the pageable class that java provides
 - How many products contain the "plus" word in their description?

    4 products contain the word plus
  -How many products are returned by the findByDescriptionContaining query?
 Why?
- 2
+   Just 2 it was established that the page size would be 2 in the application class

  -Which are the collection names where the objects are stored?
 Where are those names assigned?